sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 15. Text field settings
 16. Appearance of the custom WooCommerce checkout field
 17. Show a custom checkout field on other WooCommerce pages and in emails
-18. Enable conditional logic per checkout field based on WooCommerce product or category (PRO)
+18. Enable conditional logic per checkout field based on products in the cart, fields, and shipping methods (PRO)
 19. Add a custom fee with the field pricing option on your WooCommerce checkout page (PRO)
 20. How to add a custom field to the WooCommerce checkout
 21. Make the WooCommerce checkout field optional